 - Why politics matters:

-- No society can function without political organization.
+- No society can function without a political organisation.

 - It helps balance diverse needs and interests through institutions like governments.